queryluke/masseffect-5e/_posts/2017-10-22-weapons-redone.md

 A few class changes, primarily in name.
 Vanguards received some tweaking.
 Cabals are a very specific Turian Vanguard, so it didn't make much sense for them to be a subclass.
 Thus, Cabals have become Nemesis vanguards, a caster-oriented flavor.

+## New Race
+Unshackled AI, a slight variant from Geth.
+Are you a rogue AI or a corporate masterpiece?
+You can decide with this versatile new race.